entropia/tip-toi-reveng/README.md

         assemble <infile.yaml> <outfile.gme>
            creates a gme file from the given source oid-code <codes>
-           creates a SVG file for each given optical code.
+	   creates a PNG file for each given optical code.
+	   Scale this to 10cm×10cm resp.
+1200dpi.
            <codes> can be a range, e.g 1,3,1000-1085.
-           Uses oid<code>.svg as the file name.
+           Uses oid<code>.png as the file name.

 A transscript is simply a `;`-separated table of OIDs and some text, see for example [`transcript/WWW_Bauernhof.csv`](transcript/WWW_Bauernhof.csv).